airbnb/chronon/README.md

 )
 ```

-Taken from the [purchases GroupBy](api/py/test/sample/group_bys/purchases.py) for this definition.
+See the whole code file here: [purchases GroupBy](api/py/test/sample/group_bys/quickstart/purchases.py).
+This is also in your `chronon` directory downloaded by `init.sh`.
+We'll be running computation for it and the other GroupBys in [Step 3 - Backfilling Data](#step-3---backfilling-data).

 **Feature set 2: Returns data features**

 We perform a similar set of aggregations on returns data in the [returns GroupBy](api/py/test/sample/group_bys/returns.py).
+The code is not included here because it looks similar to the above example.

 **Feature set 3: User data features**